 Average life expectancy: 4-15 years

-The extreme range for when to paint the exterior of a home is because there are many factors that influence the life of your paint.
+The extreme range for when to paint the exterior of a home is because there are many factors influencing the life of your paint.
 Do you live in an area with a lot of salt water or high winds?
 If so, you might need to paint more often.

 Average life expectancy for carpet: 8-10 years